 8. Bad Copy and No Updates

-If you have a great looking website with very vague and irrelevant content it will hamper your chances of reader loyalty.
-You must ensure that the content you use is error-free, grammatically accurate and relevant to your website.
+If you have a great-looking website with very vague and irrelevant content it will hamper your chances of reader loyalty.
+You must ensure that the content you use is error-free, grammatically accurate, and relevant to your website.

 9. CTA errors and No Way to Contact

-Having Call to Action (CTA) button works wonders for any website but having excessive and unnecessary CTAs will not only confuse the customer but also increase the possibility of having broken links and we already know that is nothing but a problem.
+Having a Call to Action (CTA) button works wonders for any website but having excessive and unnecessary CTAs will not only confuse the customer but also increase the possibility of having broken links and we already know that is nothing but a problem.

 While CTAs can increase the number of people contacting you, having no apparent way to contact you via your homepage or through a dedicated contact page is another cardinal sin some websites commit.
 You by now know better and hence should not make the same mistakes others are making.